joshthompson/adventofcode/README.md

-# Advent of Code: 2017
+# Advent of Code
-My solutions to Advent of Code 2017 puzzles
+My solutions to Advent of Code puzzles

 # Setup
 * Download zip/clone